How to Start a Stock Brokerage Firm

 However, margin trading often requires brokers to follow local market regulations set out by the applicable government.
 For example, brokers in the US need to monitor the number of trades executed per day and limit the margin rate for retail traders.

-A platform like DXtrade XT supports cash and margin accounts out-of-the-box.
-For cash accounts, DXtrade XT offers full securities trading in all supported quantities with settled funds.
+A platform like DXtrade supports cash and margin accounts out-of-the-box.
+For cash accounts, DXtrade offers full securities trading in all supported quantities with settled funds.
 For margin accounts, it includes Reg-T margining for equities and equity options, custom margin profiles, and margin override on the instrument level.

 An Order Management System, or OMS for short, is an electronic system developed to execute securities orders.